-Professional counseling is a process of between counselor and client and is focused on assessing, diagnosing, and treating disorders that are mental, emotional, or behavioral.
+Professional counseling is a process of between counselor and client and is focused on assessing, diagnosing, and treating disorders and non-disorder issues that are mental, emotional, or behavioral.
 Such disorders may be based on biological factors, beliefs, problem solving skills, experiential skills, or relationship interactions, so these areas of life may be addressed in counseling.
 Professional counseling uses counseling and psychotherapeutic principles to provide treatment.
 The treatments used vary from person to person depending on the client’s needs.

 Who can practice professional counseling?

 There are many professions who use the word “counseling” or “counselor”.
 There are camp counselors, financial counselors, and legal counselors, but such occupations are not qualified to provide professional counseling (see the above description of professional counseling).